 At the end of the preceding section we proposed that the initial R rule in (5) is the same as the RF rule in (8b).
-Both rules convert R to F, the former after a %H boundary tone, the latter after another R. In this section we take a closer look at the $R \rightarrow F$ correspondence.
+Both rules convert a R to a F, the former after a %H boundary tone, the latter after another R. In this section we take a closer look at the R F correspondence.